WEST HAM UNITED

 Carrick

-Half-time West Ham 1 - Sheffield 2.
+Half‑time: West Ham 1, Sheffield United 2.

 FULHAM